Writing in the Ryukyu Kingdom: Kanbun kundoku

 How Classical Chinese texts were read aloud in Okinawa is a question that attracts scholarly interest.
 There were two approaches in Japan: chokudoku and kundoku.
 Chokudoku is a way of reading Chinese texts in the original order, usually with Chinese sounds.
 Kundoku is an elaborate method to read Chinese texts as Japanese.
 While Chinese uses the SVO (Subject-Verb-Object) word order, Japanese is SOV.
 To cope with the ordering differences, kaeri-ten markers were added to the texts to change the word ordering to the Japanese one.
 While Chinese is an analytic language, Japanese is an agglutinative language with a rich set of small grammatical markers.
 For this reason, Chinese texts were annotated with okurigana, Japanese grammatical markers written with kana.
 The annotation scheme that realizes kundoku is called kunten (reading marks).

 The Okinawan elites adopted the Japanese way of reading Classical Chinese.
 Tomari Jochiku (1570–1655), a Confucian scholar from Yakushima, is credited for introducing a style of kunten called Bunshi-ten, together with the Satsunan school of Neo-Confucianism.
 Bunshi-ten was developed by Tomari Jochiku's mentor, Bunshi Genshō.
 Tomari Jochiku brought the Four Books of Confucianism annotated with Bunshi-ten.
 Kundoku based on Bunshi-ten became the standard way of reading Classical Chinese in Ryūkyū.
 Even in Kumemura, both chokudoku and kundoku were taught in school.
 When Ryūkyū received Classical Chinese documents from countries under the Chinese world order (i.e., China and Korea), the samurai of Kumemura made kunten annotations to them.
 The government officials then read them as Japanese.

 Linguistically speaking, the Okinawan varieties underwent radical sound changes in the relatively recent past, but how they affect Okinawan kundoku reading is not clear from historical sources.
 Higa Shunchō (1883–1977), a historian from a samurai lineage, recorded Classical Chinese education of his father's days.
 According to Higa, there were two varieties of kundoku: gōon kundoku and kaion kundoku.
-Gōon kundoku was obtained by applying the rules of regular sound correspondences and thus reflected Okinawan sounds while kaion kundoku is standard Japanese reading.
+Gōon kundoku was obtained by applying the rules of regular sound correspondences and thus reflected Okinawan sounds while kaion kundoku is Japanese reading.
 Higa cited a famous passage of the Analects as an example: